-From personal trainers and fashion designers, to musicians and mixologists – these high-flying women are pushing the boundaries from our lil’ red dot
+From activists and artists to entrepreneurs and farm owenrs, these high-flying women are pushing the boundaries of the Little Red Dot

-In the spirit of International Women’s Day, get to know these leading ladies who are elevating the game in fashion, beauty, music, food, drinks, fitness, and conscious living from Singapore.
+In the spirit of International Women’s Day, we’re celebrating some very special leading ladies who’ve elevated the game in the arts, entrepreneurship, activism and even conscious living in Singapore.
 Spoiler alert: don’t be surprised to spot a certain Honeycombers cameo in here!

 From glamorous model to hard-working tech startup CEO, Stephanie Chai inspires us to just ‘have a go’ and try something new.
 As the founder of travel sales website, TheLuxeNomad, Stephanie raised funds from venture capitalists to get her business up and running.
 Since it launched in 2012, the site has become one of the most successful in the industry.
 We also love that she did all this with an all-female team when she launched.

 Aside from being the founder of The Wedge Asia, Stephanie is also the inspiring leader behind the conscious lifestyle movement that is Green Is The New Black.
 In our interview with her, Stephanie advocates reducing the environmental impact of consumption by learning how to shop consciously, supporting cool ethical fashion brands and stopping single-use plastics.

 Cheryl Gan’s journey towards entrepreneurship wasn’t an easy one.
 The founder of HYSSES (formerly known as Mt.
 Sapola) struggled through her engineering degree and had a promising career in business technology carved out for her.
 But in a bold move, she launch into the world of aromatherapy and essential oils after trying her hand at massage and facial treatment classes.
 Today, after over a decade in the business, she has 16 local stores under her belt, with others in Malaysia, and stockists and offices in the UK and Kazakhstan.